AnnSaid/mymovies-react-redux/README.md

 ### App Idea:
 - Search about movies/series
-- Get the related movies/series
+- Get the related movies/series using OMDb API
 - View the movie/sereis details